-All solid fuel heater installations must be inspected by a Hastings District Council Building Inspector.
+All solid fuel heater installations must be inspected by a Hastings District Council building inspector.

-To book an inspection phone the council.
+To book an inspection phone, Council.

 If your inspection fails, Council will need to re-inspect the installation and you will be invoiced for additional inspections.

-Final step - Code of Compliance Certificate
+Final step: Code Compliance Certificate

 When the installation has been passed, you must complete an application for a Code Compliance Certificate.
 The building officer who carries out your inspection will provide you with this form.
 On receiving your signed Application for Code Compliance Certificate, Council will issue your Code Compliance Certificate (subject to any additional fees being paid).